evgenyneu/Cosmos/README.md

 *Note*: Carthage setup method does not allow to customize Cosmos view from the storyboard, please do it from code instead.

+## Positioning the Cosmos view

+One can position the Cosmos view using Auto Layout constaints.
+Note that the width and height of the view is determined by the size of the stars and text.
+Therefore, there is no need to set width/height constaints on the Cosmos view.

 ## Using Cosmos in code